CLI

 bw run "bun build" --inline # Run an inline command via the Bun shell

-bw run lint --parallel # Run in parallel (default: "auto", the available CPU count)
+bw run lint --parallel=false # Run in series

 bw run lint --parallel=2 # Run in parallel with a max of 2 concurrent scripts